Graded Hoare Logic and its Categorical Semantics: Graded Categories

 \section{Graded Categories}

+Now that we have introduced GHL and key examples, we turn to the core of its categorical semantics: \emph{graded categories}.

-Graded monads provide a notion of sequential composition for morphisms of the form $I \rightarrow T_m J$, i.e., with structure on the target/output capturing some information by the grade $m$; dually, graded comonads provide composition for $D_m I \rightarrow J$, i.e. structure on the source/input with grade $m$.
+Graded monads provide a notion of sequential composition for morphisms of the form $I \rightarrow T_m J$, i.e., with structure on the target/output capturing some information by the grade $m$ drawn from a \pmonoid{}~\cite{DBLP:conf/popl/Katsumata14}; dually, graded comonads provide composition for $D_m I \rightarrow J$, i.e. with structure on the source/input with grade $m$~\cite{DBLP:conf/icalp/PetricekOM13}.
 We avoid the choice of whether to associate grading with the input or output by instead introducing \emph{graded categories}, which are agnostic about the polarity (or position) of any structure and grading.
+Throughout this section, we fix a \pmonoid{} $(M,\le,1,\cdot)$ (with $\cdot$ monotonic wrt. $\le$).
+[4]{{\uparrow}_{#3}^{#4}} \begin{definition}\conf{90} An {\em $M$-graded category} $\CC$ consists of the following data: \begin{itemize}[leftmargin=1.5em] \item A class $\Obj\CC$ of objects. $I\in\CC$ denotes $I\in\Obj\CC$. \item A homset $\CC(I,J)(m)$ for all objects $I,J\in\CC$ and $m\in M$.
+We often write $f:I\garrow{m}J$ to mean $f\in\CC(I,J)(m)$, and call $m$ the {\em grade} of $f$; \item An upcast functions $\up I J m n:\CC(I,J)(m)\arrow\CC(I,J)(n)$ for all grades $m\le n$; \item Identity morphisms $\id_I\in\CC(I,I)(1)$ for all $I\in\CC$; \item Composition $\circ:\CC(J,K)(n)\times\CC(I,J)(m)\arrow\CC(I,K)(m\cdot n)$. \end{itemize} Graded categories satisfy the usual categorical laws of identity and associativity, and also the commutativity of upcast and composition: $\up J K n {n'} g \circ \up I J m {m'} f= \up I K {m\cdot n}{m'\cdot n'}(g\circ f)$, corresponding to monotonicity of $(\cdot)$ with respect to $\le$. \end{definition} An intuitive meaning of a graded category's morphisms is: $f \in \CC (A, B) (m)$ if the {\em{value}} or the {\em{price}} of a morphism $f : A \rightarrow B$ is {\em{at most}} $m$ with respect to the ordering $\le$ on $M$.
+We do not yet give a polarity or direction to this price, i.e., whether the price is {\em{consumed}} or {\em{produced}} by the computation.
+Thus, graded categories give a non-biased view; we need not specify whether grading relates to the source or target of a morphism.